-The proposed Trinity Parkway will connect Interstate 35E to U.S. 175, providing a new, approximately 9-mile relief route around the west and south sides of Dallas' central business district.
-Trinity Parkway is a planned tolled bypass around downtown Dallas, which will provide traffic relief for the I-30 and I-35E corridors.
-The NTTA is managing preliminary engineering efforts for the City of Dallas to advance the project.
-The FY2018 budget includes \$0.2 million for this project.
+The proposed Trinity Parkway would connect Interstate 35E to U.S. 175, providing a new, approximately 9-mile relief route around the west and south sides of Dallas' central business district.
+Trinity Parkway was a planned tolled bypass around downtown Dallas, which would provide traffic relief for the I-30 and I-35E corridors.
+The NTTA was managing preliminary engineering efforts for the City of Dallas to advance the project.
+However during FY2017, the City of Dallas elected not to proceed with this project.

 PROJECT COST

-Trinity Parkway \$150,000
+Trinity Parkway \$0

 Professional Fees, Legal Fees 650,000

-Total Estimated FY2018 Feasibility Cost \$800,000
+Total Estimated FY2018 Feasibility Cost \$650,000